joshton123/Chatapp/README.md

 # NextChat

-Welcome to **NextChat**, a comprehensive WhatsApp clone designed to provide a rich and authentic messaging experience.
+Welcome to **NextChat**, a comprehensive ChatApp designed to provide a rich and authentic messaging experience.
 With a variety of advanced features, NextChat ensures seamless communication and enhanced interaction.

 ## Features